cameronsamuels/polygen/README.md

-PolyGEN is a HTML canvas JavaScript library for generating polygons on a canvas.
+PolyGEN is an HTML canvas JavaScript library for generating polygons on a canvas.

 # Get started